 It was 2012 while Rem Koolhaas’s Vertical City was being completed at the Maas river’s waterfront in Rotterdam; I have started the documentation of one of the most surprising designs I have ever seen in public space so far.
 Designed by Superuse, the ReWind urban bench at Willemsplein recalls a beautiful statement: “think big act small.”
 The object consists of reused discarded-windmills’ blades while the concrete blocks are made of 90% of recycled concrete material from local demolitions.

-While wind power has developed rapidly over the past years the economic life cycle of a significant number of first-generation wind turbines is coming to an end.
-Latest research shows that, by 2050, we will face around 43 million tonnes of wind turbine blade material waste worldwide.
+While wind power has developed rapidly over the past years, many first-generation wind turbines’ economic life cycle is coming to an end.
+The latest research shows that, by 2050, we will face around 43 million tonnes of wind-turbine blade material waste worldwide.

 SHORT DOCUMENTARY INFO